 Rule #5: It’s better to rely on a local guide

 Both for issues related to security in Afghanistan and lack of infrastructure, your best bet is to rely on trusted local guides.
 For example, if you get lost, you won’t find places on Google map as easily as in other countries, so, as I mentioned earlier, guides will take you to the right places.
 Likely, travel agencies in your country will work with local Afghan agencies, so those should be the safest choice.
-As an example, travel blogger Jonny Blair of Don’t Stop Living visited Afghanistan with Untamed Borders, travel company with offices in both UK and Pakistan, and recommends it.
+If you are thinking about traveling to Afghanistan and don’t know where to start, contact us and we will put you in touch with a reliable local tourism agency.